rowanlupton/pylodon/README.md

 # smilodon

+# this README is currently out of date

 ## Setup

 Create a virtualenv, activate it, and then `pip install -r requirements.txt`.
 (Make sure it's a Python3 environment; some of our dependencies require it.)